Abstract representations of events arise from mental errors in learning and memory: Results

-While it has long been known that humans can detect differences in transition probabilities -- for instance, rare transitions lead to sharp increases in reaction times\cite{Saffran-01, Fiser-01} -- more recently it has become clear that people's expectations also reflect the higher-order architecture of transition networks.\cite{Schapiro-01, Karuza-01, Karuza-02, Kahn-01} To clearly study these higher-order effects without the complicating influence of edge weight variability, here we only consider transition graphs with a uniform transition probability of $0.25$ on each edge, thereby requiring nodes to have uniform degree $k=4$ (Fig. \ref{experiment}c).
+While it has long been known that humans can detect differences in transition probabilities -- for instance, rare transitions lead to sharp increases in reaction times\cite{Saffran-01, Fiser-01} -- more recently it has become clear that people's expectations also reflect the higher-order architecture of transition networks.\cite{Schapiro-01, Karuza-01, Karuza-02, Kahn-01} To clearly study these higher-order effects without the confounding influence of variations in transition probabilities, here we only consider transition graphs with a uniform transition probability of $0.25$ on each edge, thereby requiring nodes to have uniform degree $k=4$ (Fig. \ref{experiment}c).
 Specifically, we consider two different graph topologies: a \textit{modular} graph with three communities of five densely-connected nodes and a \textit{lattice} graph representing a $3\times 5$ grid with periodic boundary conditions (Fig. \ref{experiment}d).
-Since both graphs have the same local structure (i.e., uniform node degree and edge weight), we stress that any systematic difference in reaction times between different parts of a graph, or between the two graphs themselves, must stem from expectations about their higher-order modular or lattice structure.
+Since all transitions across both graphs have uniform probability, any systematic variations in behavior between different parts of a graph, or between the two graphs themselves, must stem from differences in the graphs' higher-order modular or lattice structures.